 - 1. If an instructor suspects that a student engaged in academic dishonesty misconduct that could result in a terminal sanction, the instructor notifies the student of suspected academic dishonesty and requests a meeting with the student.
-The meeting will take place within five instructional days from the date the instructor became aware of the alleged academic dishonesty.
+The meeting will take place within ten (10) business days from the date the instructor became aware of the alleged academic dishonesty.
 The meeting notice should contain the following: - a.
 Who, what, where, when, and how of the persons and conduct involved, - b.
-Potential sanction, - c.
-Date, time, and place to meet (in person or video call) to discuss the behavior and allow the student to contest the allegations, provide additional information, or request a modified sanction.
+Potential sanction, along with a statement that the sanction will be implemented if the student does not meet with the instructor - c.
+Date, time, and place to meet (in person or video call) to discuss the behavior and allow the student to contest the allegations, provide additional information, or request a modified sanction. - 2.
+The instructor will prepare an Academic Dishonesty Incident form prior to the meeting.